PoisonIvory/sage/README.md

 ### Voice as a Digital Biomarker

-The human voice serves as a rich source of physiological information, with recent research demonstrating its potential as a non-invasive biomarker for health monitoring¹.
-Voice production involves complex coordination between respiratory, laryngeal, and articulatory systems, making it sensitive to subtle physiological changes that may precede clinical symptoms².
+The human voice serves as a rich source of physiological information, with recent research demonstrating its potential as a non-invasive biomarker for health monitoring.
+Voice production involves complex coordination between respiratory, laryngeal, and articulatory systems, making it sensitive to subtle physiological changes that may precede clinical symptoms.

 **Key Physiological Mechanisms:**
-- **Hormonal Receptors**: Sex hormone receptors (estrogen, progesterone, androgen) have been localized in laryngeal tissues³
+- **Hormonal Receptors**: Sex hormone receptors (estrogen, progesterone, androgen) have been localized in laryngeal tissues
-- **Laryngeal Vascular Changes**: Narrow-band imaging studies demonstrate increased laryngeal vascular congestion during premenstrual periods⁴
+- **Laryngeal Vascular Changes**: Narrow-band imaging studies demonstrate increased laryngeal vascular congestion during premenstrual periods
-- **Mucosa Alterations**: Estrogen increases laryngeal mucosa thickness and mucus production; progesterone causes laryngeal drying⁵
+- **Mucosa Alterations**: Estrogen increases laryngeal mucosa thickness and mucus production; progesterone causes laryngeal drying

 ### Hormonal Impact on Vocal Tract